Smart Scheduler ✏️

 He likes to keep up with the tech industry by reading articles and books and plans to go back to work as a mobile developer in a few years.
 Daniel used to play soccer in college and recently got into baking.
 He wishes he could find a local league to play in to make friends with similar interests, but because the family moved to Redmond a few months ago, he isn’t familiar with community groups.

-Kindly is a mobile application that enables people to find kid-friendly locations based on user ratings.
+To address pain point two (childcare), two team members designed Kindly, a mobile application that allows parents to find kid-friendly locations based on crowdsourced user ratings.

 Assessing our design

 We conducted a three part evaluation with six participants over two weeks.
-We used the following methods, employing paper prototypes for in-person semi-structured interviews and an online prototype for remote semi-structured interviews:
+We used the following methods and evaluation criteria, employing paper prototypes for in-person semi-structured interviews and an online prototype for remote semi-structured interviews:

 Participants filled out an online survey of 10 standard SUS questions and 5 custom questions so that we could understand the overall usability and effectiveness of the Smart Scheduler system.